Log canonical $3$-fold complements: Lifting complements from curves

 \textbf{Case 1:} We deal with the projective case of the statement.

 In the case that $\dim Z_0=\dim T=0$ we have that $Z_0=T=\Spec(k)$ for some algebraically closed field $k$, and $K_Z+B_Z\sim_\qq 0$.
-Bounding the index of $K_Z+B_Z$ in this case is known as the projective index conjecture for $\qq$-trivial log canonical $3$-folds, and this result is proved in~\cite[Theorem 1.13]{Xu19b}.
+Bounding the index of $K_Z+B_Z$, in this case, is known as the projective index conjecture for $\qq$-trivial log canonical $3$-folds, and this result is proved in~\cite{thesis}*{Theorem 1.8.7}.
 Indeed, we know that there exists $n$, only depending on $\mathcal{R}$ such that $n(K_Z+B_Z)\sim 0$, proving the claim in the first case.

-\textbf{Case 2:} We prove boundedness of complements for $3$-folds locally over a curve.
+\textbf{Case 2:} We prove the boundedness of complements for $3$-folds locally over a curve.

 Now we consider the case $\dim Z_0=\dim T=1$, which means that the contraction $Z_0\rightarrow T$ between normal curves is an isomorphism.
 Hence, we may assume that $Z_0=T$, and we are trying to complement the log canonical $3$-fold $(Z,B_Z)$ over the smooth point $t$ of the curve $T$.
+By Lemma \ref{rmk generic point}, we may assume that $t$ is a closed point of $T$.
 This case is the boundedness of complements for $\qq$-trivial $3$-folds locally over a curve.
-Observe that, by the assumptions of the statement, in this case $K_Z+B_Z$ is $\qq$-trivial over the point $t\in T$.
+Observe that, by the assumptions of the statement, in this case, $K_Z+B_Z$ is $\qq$-trivial over the point $t\in T$.